spmeesseman/app-publisher/README.md

 ### postReleaseCommand

 A command, or an array of comands, that are to be ran once all of the releases (to MantisBT, GitHub, Directory Release, NPM Release, Nuget Release, etc) have been made.
 These commands are ran right before the publish run has completed.

+### projectName

+The name of the project.
+This hould matchthe project name in version control.

 ### skipVersionEdits